Sparsh-N/cableCount/README.md

 Despite being a somewhat small project, I'm excited to learn more about these technologies and frameworks, applying it to a problem I've noticed keeps popping up here and there.
 I intend to begin with creating a locally hosted webapp, and hope to dockerize and make this application accessible for everyone.

+Current progress and todo:
+- [x] Complete backend methods / Test methods with Postman
+- [x] Implement headers, footer, and navbar for frontend
+- [ ] Complete frontend application / UI
+- [ ] Connect Backend with Frontend
+- [ ] Dockerize (and Test!)
+Application
+- [ ] Host on AWS

 npm packages used (so far): material ui, react-sidebar, antd (antdesign)

 react frontend instructions - installing packages/node modules: